2Fastt/Password-Generator/README.md

-# Password-Generator
+# Password Generator

+## Description

-This project is a tool for generating secure and random passwords.
-It allows users to customize the generated password by specifying its length and the types of characters to include.
-Options include uppercase letters, numbers, and special symbols.
+The Password Generator project is a tool designed to create secure and random passwords.
+Users can customize the generated passwords by specifying their length and choosing which types of characters to include.
+This includes uppercase letters, numbers, and special symbols.
+The tool is run via a command-line interface.

+## Features

+- **Random Password Generation:** Generate passwords with a specified length.
+- **Customization Options:** Include or exclude uppercase letters, numbers, and symbols.
+- **Command-Line Interface:** User-friendly prompts for entering options and displaying the generated password.

+## How It Works

+1. **User Input:** Prompts the user to specify the desired password length and whether to include uppercase letters, numbers, and symbols.
+2. **Password Generation:** Creates a random password based on user preferences.
+3. **Display:** Outputs the generated password to the user in a colorful format.

+## Usage

+To use the Password Generator:

+1. **Clone the Repository:**
+2. **Navigate to the Project Directory:**
+3. **Run the Script:**
+       python Password Generator.py
+4. **Follow the Prompts:**
+    Enter the desired length of the password.
+    Choose whether to include uppercase letters, numbers, and symbols.

+**Requirements**

+    Python 3.x

+**License**

+This project is licensed under the MIT License.
+See the LICENSE file for details.